eerieA/cs234-2024/README.md

 # CS234_Reinforcement_Learning
 ![](Fig/RL.png)

-This repo mainly contains CS234 2024spring assignment's coding problems.
+This repo mainly contains Stanford CS234 2024spring assignment's coding problems.
 The official course website is [here](https://web.stanford.edu/class/cs234/), which contains entire course materials.

-I mainly submit coding problems, you can follow the instructions in each problem directory to finish it.
+Feel free to follow the instructions in each problem directory to run and test it.
 ## A1_P4: RiverSwim MDP

 ![](A1_RiverSwim_MDP/RiverSwim_MDP.png)